 Supplements I take to feel better

 I had a subtotal thyroidectomy due to Grave’s disease.
 The supplements in the picture above help me feel better while on optimal thyroid hormonal replacement.
 They are suggestions you might consider.
 However as we are all individuals, speak to your own health care practitioner before taking them, as always.
+There are many helpful supplements for hypothyroidism.

 Brewer’s yeast or nutritional yeast